akashBv6680/Major_Project/README.md

-roject Title: Predicting Semiconductor Manufacturing Yield using Sensor Data
+Project Title: Predicting Semiconductor Manufacturing Yield using Sensor Data

 Objective: Develop a classifier to predict Pass/Fail yield in semiconductor manufacturing processes using sensor data, and analyze the relevance of 591 features in the dataset.